Recipe: Kale and Apple Slaw

 Can you tell we are excited about kale these days?
 We want you to be too!

-Today we’re talking purely as busy people who need (and love) to eat.
-We’re all busy, and the holidays can mean even tighter mealtimes.
-If you’re like us, you look for some great go-to recipes to make holiday planning and eating fresh, healthy food easier for you, your family and your holiday guests.
+Today, we’re talking purely as busy people who need (and love) to eat.
+If you’re like us, you look for great go-to recipes to make meal planning and eating fresh, healthy food easier for you, your family and your guests.

-Sometimes the word salad conjures images of lettuce, tomatoes, cucumbers, and other summertime vegetables, but the truth is, almost any vegetable can go into a salad, and a slaw does not have to be cabbage!
+Sometimes, “salad” conjures images of lettuce, tomatoes, cucumbers and other summertime vegetables.
+But the truth is, almost any vegetable can go into a salad.
+And a slaw does not have to be cabbage!

 This recipe ticks off so many boxes that we can’t wait to share it with you:

-- it can be made ahead, and when properly stored, will keep in the fridge for 2 weeks!
+• It can be made ahead, and when properly stored will keep in the fridge for two weeks.

-- it uses a flavourful mix of winter vegetables that are seasonal and plentiful this time of year, nutritious, easy on the wallet, and available whether you shop at the grocery store or the farmers’ market;
+• It uses a flavourful mix of nutritious winter vegetables, easy on the wallet and available whether you shop at the grocery store or the farmers’ market.

-- is completely customizable according to your tastes and what you have on hand;
+• It is completely customizable according to your tastes and what you have on hand.

-- is versatile enough to be served hot, cold, in a wrap, or as a meal salad;
+• It is versatile enough to be served hot, cold, in a wrap or as a quick and satisfying meal (just add some protein).

 Kale and Apple Slaw

-Use this recipe as a jumping-off point: easily make it your own by using any combination of vegetables you like to make 12 cups or so, and adjusting the dressing to your taste.
+Use this recipe as a jumping-off point.
+Easily make it your own by using any combination of vegetables you like to make 12 cups or so and adjusting the dressing to your taste.
 This is going to be one of your go-to refrigerator staples.
-See the Tree House Tips section for lots of ideas!

 1 bunch washed and dried kale, stacked and thinly sliced into ribbons (4 cups)